jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.11 AttributeScattergram

-Creates a scattergram for two field values of a vector's attribute table..
+Creates a scattergram for two field values of a vector's attribute table.

 *Parameters*: